Society, economy and the value of SFC funding

 The benefits of research carried out in Scottish universities reach far beyond academia.
 They extend into the lives of people not only in this country but in many other parts of the world.

-Our 2022 report Scotland’s Contribution to National and International Challenges looked at Scottish universities’ contribution to the United Nations’ Sustainable Development Goals is one way of understanding the scope and depth of Scotland’s research impact.
+Our 2022 report Scotland’s Contribution to National and International Challenges looked at Scottish universities’ contribution to the United Nations’ Sustainable Development Goals as another way of understanding the scope and depth of Scotland’s research impact.
 The report includes statistics and case studies for each of the 17 goals.